ken-ouyang/papers-summary/research_ideas/style_transfer.md

     * G and D same as DC(Res)GAN while using the conditional instance normalization

 # Ideas
-* The loss function: perceptual loss and content loss (now all use the loss function in the first paper) (how about new loss function? )
+* The loss function:
+  * perceptual loss
+  * content loss
-* Improve the feed-forward network (pooling layers / deconvolution layers -> decoder net / I-to-I layer) (new structures for the network)
+* Improve the feed-forward network
+  * pooling layers / deconvolution layers -> decoder net / I-to-I layer
+  (new structures for the network)
 * A new net for multiple styles ()
 * How to apply reinforcement learning to this task